Unqork’s Internal API: Read APIs

 Request Type

 The Request Type is also set to GET.
-The GET type is used to retrieve data.
+The GET The HTTP GET method is used to request data from a server, typically retrieving information without modifying any resources. type is used to retrieve data.

 Inputs